WASAB95/L2L_LO/bin/README.md

  Within the run scripts the results path should be adapted.
 A default path is given as `../results` which can be changed.

  To run on the cluster we put exemplary scripts into the folder `hpc_scripts`.
- The cluster should support `SLURM` directives.
+ We assune the cluster supports `SLURM` directives.
  There are two files according for every use case, the `run_*` and `set_*` scripts.
  The `run_*` files invoke the run, while the `set_*` scripts load necessary modules on the HPC.
  In the `run_*` files, account options have to be set.
 These may vary from cluster to cluster.
 We already put a few options which correspond to commands known on most of the super computers in Juelich.